5N ID Integration

 Guide

-This guide helps you integrate your system with the 5N ID Credentials application using OAuth2 client_credentials authentication.
-Fast setup, secure access, and a smooth verification experience.
+This guide helps you integrate your system with the 5N ID Credentials application.
+Choose between using the REST API directly or the TypeScript/JavaScript SDK for a more developer-friendly experience.
+Both use OAuth2 client_credentials authentication for secure access.

 01